huggingface/blog/autoformer.md

 Autoformer builds upon the traditional method of decomposing time series into seasonality and trend-cycle components.
 This is achieved through the incorporation of a _Decomposition Layer_, which enhances the model's ability to capture these components accurately.
 Moreover, Autoformer introduces an innovative auto-correlation mechanism that replaces the standard self-attention used in the vanilla transformer.
 This mechanism enables the model to utilize period-based dependencies in the attention, thus improving the overall performance.

-In the upcoming sections, we will delve into the two key contributions of the Autoformer: the _Decomposition Layer_ and the _Attention (Autocorrelation) Mechanism_.
+In the upcoming sections, we will delve into the two key contributions of Autoformer: the _Decomposition Layer_ and the _Attention (Autocorrelation) Mechanism_.
 We will also provide code examples to illustrate how these components function within the Autoformer architecture.

 ### Decomposition Layer
 Decomposition has long been a popular method in time series analysis, but it had not been extensively incorporated into deep learning models until the introduction of the Autoformer paper.
 In the upcoming sections, we will introduce the general decomposition concept in time series analysis.
 Following that, we will demonstrate how this idea is applied in Autoformer using PyTorch code.